 How Much Does a Medigap Plan Cost in New Jersey?

-Premiums for a New Jersey Medicare Supplement plan can cost as little as $57 or as high as $305 depending on your age and the level of coverage you choose.
+Monthly premiums for a New Jersey Medicare Supplement plan can cost as little as $50 or as much as $305, depending on your age and the level of coverage you choose.

-After years in the industry and helping countless people find coverage, we have come to love Mutual of Omaha above the rest.
-Our clients who choose them often stay with them for a long time because they are simply that good.
+- After years in the industry and helping countless people find coverage, we have come to love Mutual of Omaha above the rest in New Jersey.
+Our clients who choose them often stay with them long-term; they are simply that good.

-When it comes to value and enrollment speed, Mutual of Omaha can’t be beat; They also have an excellent track record when it comes to paying claims quickly.
+- Regarding value and enrollment speed, Mutual of Omaha can’t be beaten.
+They also have an excellent track record for paying claims quickly.

 Frequently Asked Questions

-When is the best time to enroll in a Medigap Plan?
+When is the best time to enroll in a Medigap plan in New Jersey?

-Apply during your six-month Medigap open enrollment period.
-This one-time period automatically starts the month you turn 65 and enroll in Medicare Part B. You can buy any Medigap policy sold in New Jersey during this time, even if you have health problems.
+During your six-month Medigap open enrollment period, you can apply for coverage.
+This period commences automatically when you reach the age of 65 and enroll in Medicare Part B. It’s important to note that, regardless of your health, you can select any Medigap policy available in New Jersey during this time.

-Check with your insurance agent to clarify deadlines and enrollment periods.
+We recommend you consult your insurance agent to understand the deadlines and enrollment periods.

-Is there a Medicare Supplement that covers everything?
+Is there a Medicare Supplement plan in New Jersey that covers everything?

-If you became eligible for Medicare before Jan.
+If you were eligible for Medicare before Jan.
 1, 2020, Plan F offers the most comprehensive coverage.
-If you become eligible after that date, Plan G typically provides more coverage than other options.
+However, Plan G typically provides more coverage than other options if you became eligible after that date.